-We consider a multi-period setting in which a group of countries face economic shocks affecting their unemployment rates and unemployment insurance (UI) expenditures that the countries would like to smooth out.
-We compare and quantitatively evaluate two main settings: (i) each country smoothing unemployment risk and UI expenses on its own via current UI revenues and savings and (ii) a mutual reinsurance platform in which all countries participate voluntarily.
+We consider a multi-period setting in which countries face economic shocks affecting their unemployment rates and unemployment insurance (UI) revenues and which the countries would like to smooth out.
+We quantitatively evaluate and compare two settings: (i) each country smoothing out unemployment risk on its own via current UI revenues and savings and (ii) a mutual reinsurance platform in which the countries participate voluntarily.

-Suppose that, in each period t, each country faces an economic shock process with discrete state s_i , i = 1...I, where s_i occurs with probability $P(s_i)$ common to all countries.
-The economic state realizations can vary over time for each country and can be correlated ex-post across the countries.
+Formally, suppose that in each period t, each country faces an economic shock process with discrete states s_i , i = 1...I.
+The states s_i occur with corresponding probabilities $P(s_i)$ assumed to be stable, known, and common to all countries.
+The economic state realizations vary over time for each country and can be correlated ex-post across the countries.
 The country's unemployment in state s_i is $n(s_i)$, normalized relative to the country's median unemployment rate (see Section 4.1 for details).
-Let c_i denote UI expenditure ('consumption') per normalized unemployed in state s_i and let q_i denote the UI revenue ('income') per normalized unemployed in state s_i .
+Let c_i denote UI expenditure per unemployed ('consumption') in state s_i and q_i denote UI revenue per unemployed ('income') in state s_i .